jbeck018/howlerops/docs/turso-integration-design.md

 ## Conclusion

-This comprehensive design provides SQL Studio with:
+This comprehensive design provides Howlerops with:

 1. **Scalable sync infrastructure** using Turso's libSQL
 2. **Cost-effective solution** (free for most users, $29/month at scale)